Chorkhieng/Simple-Website/README.md

 My Simple Website is a minimalistic, user-friendly web page designed to showcase my skills in HTML, CSS, and JavaScript.
 The site features a clean and modern design, with a visually appealing color scheme.

-## Features

-- **Header:** The header contains the website title, welcoming visitors and setting the tone for the site.
-- **Buttons:** Two buttons link to my GitHub profile and media website, allowing users to explore my work further.
-- **Moving Object:** A moving object animates across the top of the page, demonstrating my ability to create CSS animations and add interactivity to a website.

 ## Technologies Used

 - **HTML:** The website's structure and content are defined using HTML, ensuring it is accessible and easy to maintain.